jo3stevens/ACServerManager/README.md

 To install NVM, follow the installation guide on its GitHub page [here](https://github.com/creationix/nvm).
 You may need sudo / root access.

 ## Install Node.js
-Using NVM run the following command to install the latest version:
+Using NVM, run the following command to install the latest version:

 ```
 nvm install node